Felony DUI, Hits Pedestrian, No File in Torrance Court

 Her petrified parents posted bail of $20,000 and took her home.
 The violations written on the ticket issued to the client were a violation of Vehicle Code § 23153(a) (Felony DUI with Injuries, no BAC specified) and Vehicle Code § 20002 (Hit & Run).

-The same day, Greg then drove to the Gardena Police Department to discuss the case with the handling detective and give him the handling detective copies of our client’s college diploma and proof of employment.
+The same day, Greg then drove to the Gardena Police Department to discuss the case with the handling detective and give him copies of our client’s college diploma and proof of employment.
 Greg waited in the lobby of the Gardena Police Department for approximately two hours to speak with the handling detective face to face, but eventually just left copies of the documents for the detective.

 Greg Hill & Associates followed up the visit with a letter to the Gardena Police Department and reserved a DMV Hearing for our client.